 - Another reason to use ice water is so that it helps in the super easy peeling if they’re in ice water to cool.

 I also really love a softer yolk.
-Not snotty soft, but hard enough to hold its shape, but still soft enough to dip a piece of toast into it.
+Not snotty soft, but hard enough to hold its shape, but still soft enough to dip a piece of toast into.
 I know it’s possible to make those type of eggs in the Instant Pot, I just haven’t done it yet.
 But as soon as I do, I’ll be letting you know!

-Click and Save the photo below to your Pinterest account for easy access to the recipe in the future!
+CLICK AND SAVE the photo below to your Pinterest account for easy access to the recipe in the future!

-And you know, as perfect as these Instant Pot hard-boiled eggs turned out, I was still going to go ahead and make a devilled egg recipe with them.
+And you know, as perfect as these Instant Pot hard-boiled eggs turned out, I was still going to go ahead and make a deviled egg recipe with them.
 Great idea in theory… but I ended up eating them all.
 Nooooooooo.. not all in one sitting!!!
 It’s not that the Instant Pot makes them taste better, it’s just that it makes it SO EASY to make them!
 If you’re looking for a few other Instant Pot recipes, check out my Instant Pot Creamy Rice Pudding here, or, a fantastic recipe for Extremely Easy Instant Pot Pulled Pork here!
 If you try making these eggs, I’d love to hear about your experience with it!
 Please leave your comment or questions below, and I wish you an EGGcellent day!!!
 (You know I had to. )